chrisknox97/mechacar_statistical_analysis/README.md

 ### How Do the Individual Lot PSIs Compare to the Population Mean?

-#### When we completed T-Tests for we Lots One and Two we found P-values of approximately 1 and 0.61 and means of approximately 1500 and 1500.2 respectively.
+#### When we completed T-Tests for Lots One and Two we found P-values of approximately 1 and 0.61 and means of approximately 1500 and 1500.2 respectively.
 Since these P-values were both above our threshold for ‘statistical significance’ (0.05), their variance is not statistically different from the population mean.

 <p float="left">